 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-T10 provides a higher video resolution than the E-PL2.
 It can shoot video footage at 1080/60p, while the Olympus is limited to 720/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-T10 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL2 relies on live view and the rear LCD for framing.
 That said, the E-PL2 can be equipped with an optional viewfinder – the VF-2.
 The following table reports on some other key feature differences and similarities of the Fujifilm X-T10, the Olympus E-PL2, and comparable cameras.

 One feature that differentiates the E-PL2 and the X-T10 is in-body image stabilization (IBIS).
-The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the X-T10 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the X-T10 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Fujifilm X-T10 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The X-T10 writes its imaging data to SDXC cards, while the E-PL2 uses SDHC cards.
 The X-T10 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the E-PL2 cannot take advantage of Ultra High Speed SD cards.